Pressure test

 105 (221) | 0,41 |

-NOTE: Fully open means the thermostat valve is 5.8mm or more above the seat.
+NOTE: Fully open means the thermostat valve rises above the seat by 5.8 mm or more.

-Remove the thermostat and submerge it in a boiling mixture of antifreeze and water.
-The thermostat should start to open when:
+Remove the thermostat and immerse it in a boiling mixture of antifreeze and water.
+The thermostat should begin to open when:

 - 82°C (179°F) - vehicles with 1.6L Zetec-SE/1.4L engine.